pombredanne/nvd-cli/README.md

 Usage: nvd-cli <primary flag> <primary flag arg> [optional flags]

--f, --full <year>     Conduct a full search against the default or provided
+-f, --full            Conduct a full search against the default or provided
-                      checklist for a given <year>
+                      checklist for a given <year> arg

 -r, --recent          Search for vulnerabilaties in the NVD recent category using default
                       or provided checklist

+-s, --search          Specifically search for an NVD vulnerability matching the providded
+                      <product> or <vendor> string and optional <year> arg

+- OPTIONAL PARAMETERS -

+-o, --output          Change the nvd-cli output file name and/or location

+-c, --checklist       Change the nvd-cli checklist file name and/or location

+- MISC PARAMETERS -

+-h, --help, help      Display this help text or try -h <command>

+-v, --version          Get the version of nvd-cli you are currently running

 ```